honey-16hc/Mini_Project/1_Requirements/README.md

 - With the increase in population, the number of vehicles and traffic on roads are increasing too.
 - With increasing vehicular traffic and pollution on roads, managing such an amount of traffic has become very tough.
 - Potholes and road surface anomalies are the primary cause of road accidents.
-- Road conditions such as potholes, cracks, etc., should be identified to prevent road accidents and significant injuries.
 - A pothole can put the life of a driver and fellow passengers in danger.
+- To avoid accidents and vehicle damage, we need first to detect potholes.

 ## Research